William-CarterG/PDT---1er-Microchip-UANDES/README.md

 ## Current Focus

-### Current Task: Debugging UART Transmitter
+### Current Task: Full Adder

-I am currently working on **Iteration 1**: Debugging the `.v` file of the UART transmitter to harden the project in the Tiny Tapeout environment.
+Given the technical complexity of the tools being utilized, we have opted to simplify our approach by starting with more basic components and progressively scaling up.
+As a next step, we aim to synthesize a simple full adder.
+This will allow us to gain practical experience with the tools and establish a stronger foundation for subsequent, more complex designs.

 ## How to Contribute